 To make frosting

 Beat butter until light and smooth about 1 minute.
 Add cream cheese beat until light and smooth about 4 minutes.
 Next add icing sugar beating until incorporated.
-Now, add thicken cream beating again until increase in volume about 5 minutes to make spreadable consistency.
+Now, add thickened cream beating again until increase in volume about 5 minutes to make spreadable consistency.
 Decorate with strawberries around the cake and sprinkle some chocolates sprinkles.

 Note: “Aperol is bitter orange-y taste”.
 “Guinness Stout on the other hand is a specific kind of brew that people enjoys on every St. Patrick’s Day.

 Guinness has a dark, strong-bodied brews because its thick, creamy head caramel and stomach filling grade.
 Also, I were told for its unique, rich, caramelised flavour when added to food.
 One of the most popular dishes to use Guinness; I know is Irish Stew”.